Eddie-717314-Huang/demo-repo/README.md

 # Eddie
+Hello World

-Goal for 2022:
+## Goal for 2022:
--Earn at least one brown prize on Kaggle
+-Earn at least one brown prize on Kaggle\n
--Complete ROS2 cousre on Udemy
+-Complete ROS2 cousre on Udemy\n
--Complete CS50
+-Complete CS50\n
--make 3 small projects about ROS2
+-make 3 small projects about ROS2\n
--Draw a code related log everyday
+-Design a drawing AI to remix code related logo\n